Remi-C/Remi-C.github.io/_posts/2016-01-01-streetgen.md

 Streets are large, diverse, and used for several (and possibly conflicting) transport modalities as well as social and cultural activities.
 Proper planning is essential and requires data.
 Manually fabricating data that represent streets (street reconstruction) is error-prone and time consuming.
-Automatising street reconstruction is a challenge because of the diversity, size, and scale of the details (10 cm for cornerstone) required.
-The state-of-the-art focuses on roads (no context, no urban features) and is strongly determined by each application (simulation, visualisation, planning).
+Automatizing street reconstruction is a challenge because of the diversity, size, and scale of the details (10 cm for cornerstone) required.
+The state-of-the-art focuses on roads (no context, no urban features) and is strongly determined by each application (simulation, visualization, planning).
 We propose a unified framework that works on real Geographic Information System (GIS) data and uses a strong, yet simple hypothesis when possible to coherently model streets at the city level or street level.
 Because it is updated only locally in subsequent computing, the result